Honestpuck/jss_tools/README.md

 At their core they turn the XML from the JSS into python data structures.

 **This is currently under heavy development and shouldn't be used for anything but testing of itself.
-It may well be broken at any given time**
+At the moment the `master` branch is working and passing
 `Jopen()` opens a connection to the JSS.
 It uses the URL and user name in the defaults preferences but asks for your password so you don't need to have the password in a script or in the preferences.
 It returns the JSS instance.
 It basically requires python-jss to be working.